Google

 Frequently Asked Questions

-What is the impact of Additional Buyer's Stamp Duty (ABSD) for Singapore Citizens purchasing at The Draycott as a second property?
+What are the Additional Buyer's Stamp Duty (ABSD) implications for a second-property purchase at The Draycott?